GRIEFHAVEN AND THE Tom Coughlin Jay Fund

 JUNE 27, 2014 – Report by Susan Whitmore, griefHaven Founder

-What an incredible honor it has been to be a part of the TJ Coughlin Jay Fund organization.
+What an incredible honor it has been to be a part of the Tom Coughlin Jay Fund organization.
 I was privileged to be the keynote presenter on Saturday morning, opening up the conference.
-I then conducted three workshops Saturday afternoon, with my husband Wendell at my side.
+I then conducted three workshops on Saturday afternoon, with my husband Wendell at my side.

 All of the families in attendance lost a child, sibling, or grandchild to cancer…a journey I know well.

 On Sunday morning I shared an overview of the weekend, how to go on in life without our children, and what it means to embrace life once again.
 Tom Coughlin, founder of the Jay Fund and coach extraordinaire for the New York Giants, gave a passionate and moving talk to the audience of parents and siblings who were gathered together for the final candle light ceremony.
 Coach Coughlin spoke of Jay McGillis, the inspiration behind the Jay Fund, who died from leukemia.
 Jay was a special young man who developed leukemia while a member of Coach Coughlin’s team at Boston College.
 As a result of the devastation on every level, including financially, to the McGillis family, Coach Coughlin vowed that if he ever had the chance, he would create a way to help families with children battling cancer.
 And so he has…